Oakley Sound Systems FAQ

 How much will the whole project cost me?

 This depends on the case you have chosen to house your project.
 The case, knobs, pots and sockets are the most expensive items.
-Why do you think we rarely see synths with knobs on these days?
 The quality of these things will set the price of the project.

-For Oakley modules, I generally reckon around 40 to 140GBP per module including the Schaeffer front panel.
-The 5U VCO is probably the most expensive module and the Little-Lag being the cheapest.
+For 5U Oakley modules, I generally reckon around 70 to 150GBP per module including the Schaeffer front panel.
+The SRE330 is probably the most expensive module and the Eurorack version of the Multimix is the cheapest.

 What is a GBP?